IamJasonBian/route-manager/README.md

 ## Features

-- **Price Analysis** - Monitor flight prices with 4-month forecasting and price + volatitity curves.
+- **Price Analysis** - Monitor flight prices with 4-month forecasting and price + volatility curves.
 Understand the efficient frontier of transfers and 1 stop + nonstop routes across multiples nodes into one outbound node.
 Analyze all good destinations from a single flight node.
 - **Same-day books** - Find flights where prices don't significantly change over time (shuttle routes) and opportunistic day of drops and bookings
 - **Push Alerts** - Get notified about price drops and good day of bookings